thunderrabbit/barefoot_rob/content/events/2023/04/22cuddle-party-event-in-tokyo.en.md

 I have been running a men’s peer counseling group in Tokyo since 2015, and conducting in-person workshops in both Tokyo and Kanagawa since 2018.

+    Rob is amazing.
+He is a perfect facilitator in every way.
+    He is caring, kind, self-effacing, honest.
+Ten out of ten.

+    ー Andy Boerger